-As previously detailed in the EPBC Referral (EPBC 2022/09439), the proposed action area encompasses areas of four Aboriginal Parties (Figure 2) including the Turrbal People and Jagera People #2 (located in the northern extent of the proposed action area), and Danggan Balun (Five Rivers) People and the Gold Coast Native Title Group (located in the central and southern extent of the proposed Impact area).
+As previously presented in the EPBC Act Referral (EPBC 2022/09439), and further detailed in section 2.1.5.2 above, the Impact area encompasses areas of four Aboriginal parties (Figure 10) being the Turrbal Applicant and Jagera Applicant (located in the northern extent of the proposed action Impact area), the Danggan Balun Applicant and the Gold Coast Applicant (located in the central and southern extent of the proposed action Impact area).

-Figure 2 Aboriginal Parties in the area of the proposed action
+Figure 10 Aboriginal Parties in the area of the proposed action

-A Cultural Heritage Risk Assessment (CHRA) was completed and discussed within the EPBC Referral (EPBC 2022/09439).
-The CHRA followed a standardised process in accordance with TMR's Cultural Heritage Organisational Policy (2015) and TMR's Cultural Heritage Process Manual (2015).
-These standards have been developed to ensure compliance with Federal and State heritage legislation and are consistently applied across all of the Proponent's projects throughout Queensland.
+An initial Cultural Heritage Risk Assessment (CHRA) was completed and discussed within the EPBC Act Referral (EPBC 2022/09439).
+The CHRA followed a standardised process in accordance with TMR's Cultural Heritage Organisational Policy (2019) and TMR's Cultural Heritage Process Manual (2022).